drorm/meteor-sql/README.md

 # Future
 * Make select statement reactive
 * Support prepared statements
-* Support views
+* Support any kind of views
-* Handle transactions.
-It's possible right now, but make it cleaner.
+* Provide a way to automatically generate forms